|GENERAL ADAM STEPHEN MEMORIAL ASSOCIATION, INC., MARTINSBURG, WEST VIRGINIA|

 Stone steps in the tunnel

-A summer garden was recently added outside the kitchen door.
-Beans, potatoes, squash, corn, pumpkins, beats, sunflowers, and marigolds are all being grown here in a small garden plot.
+A small garden was recently added in a garden plot outside the kitchen door.
+Beans, potatoes, squash, corn, pumpkins, beats, sunflowers, and marigolds are grown here in the summer and fall months.

 Wash-house and smokehouse

-A wash-house (constructed of logs) and a smokehouse (constructed of limestone) are located outside the kitchen door behind the main house.
+Two utility buildings, a wash-house (constructed of logs) and a smokehouse (constructed of limestone), are located outside the kitchen door behind the main house.

 |GENERAL ADAM STEPHEN MEMORIAL ASSOCIATION, INC., MARTINSBURG, WEST VIRGINIA309-313 East John Street (PO Box 1496) Martinsburg, WV 25402|